Virtual-Finland-Development/vfd-tools/README.md

 ## Scripts

-### `vfd`-commander (src/runner.sh)
+### **vfd** - a commander script (src/runner.sh)

-Shell script for contolling docker-compose files located in separate project folders
+A shell script for contolling docker-compose files located in separate project folders.
+The script will look for docker-compose files in the projects root directory and bring up/down the services defined in them.

 #### **Usage:**